Avant-Garde Women: Eliane Brau, the Invisible Icon

 A: Yes, very well.
 She was vulgar, but she had her charms.

 Rumney himself was pretty vulgar.
 It is difficult for me to read these passages and not feel Eliane emerging as a three-dimensional figure.
-The Letterists would have been diminished substantially by her absence in their formative years.
+The Letterists would have been diminished substantially by her absence in their formative years, which were all their years.
 Eliane incarnated Letterist theory because Eliane was alive.

 More in my Avant-Garde Women series: